• Biodiversity Monitoring Pilot Project

 The aim is to make biodiversity measurable – and to leverage the protection of biodiversity as a strategic advantage for more sustainable and future-proof agriculture.
 To achieve this, more than 30 ecological indicators are being collected – including those for soil quality, water availability, vegetation cover, species diversity, pesticide use, and CO₂ and water footprints.

-The project is being implemented by Biodiversity Grow / Quality and Adviser (Coordination), GLOBALG.A.P., and the Global Nature Fund.
-It contributes to the development of the new GLOBALG.A.P.
-Sustainable Environmental Solutions (ESS) standard, scheduled for release in early 2026, and integrates the biodiversity criteria of the
+The project is supported by Biodiversity Grow / Quality and Adviser (coordination), GLOBALG.A.P. and the Global Nature Fund.
+It serves to develop the new GLOBALG.A.P. standard Sustainable Environmental Solutions (ESS), which is due to be published in early 2026, and incorporates the biodiversity criteria of the Food for Biodiversity initiative.

 Participating farms work with experts to develop individual action plans to implement specific improvements – such as establishing ecological infrastructures or promoting beneficial insects.
 Progress is regularly reviewed, scientifically supported, and transparently documented.